Oncoscience

 Hemocytometer

-A manual cell counting device call hemocytometer was commonly used to define the cell feasibility especially dead cells.
+A manual cell-counting device call hemocytometer was commonly used to define cell feasibility especially dead cells.
 In this study culture OVCAR3 cells were harvested, trypsinization for adherent cells and resuspended for suitable volume of PBS or culture medium.
 A 1:1 ratio mixture of the cell suspension with 0.4% trypan blue dye was prepared to differentiate between live and dead cells.
 Live cells reject the dye and appear clear while dead cells take up the dye and appear blue.
-A cell suspension stained was loaded 10 µl on hemocytometer and grid define the known volume.
-The chamber filled the cell suspension with capillary action then cells were counted under microscope in specific square.
+A cell-suspension stain was loaded 10 µl on hemocytometer and the grid defined the known volume.
+The chamber filled the cell suspension with capillary action then cells were counted under a microscope in a specific square.
 Only cells within the square and those touching the upper and left borders are counted to avoid duplication.
-The number of cells per ml is calculated by multiplying the average cell count per square by the dilution factor and a standard conversion factor (10).
-Evaluation of cell feasibility is dividing the number of live cells by the total number of cells and multiplying by 100 to get a percentage.
+The number of cells per ml was calculated by multiplying the average cell count per square by the dilution factor with a standard conversion factor (10).
+Evaluation of cell-feasibility was obtained by dividing the number of live cells by the total number of cells and multiplying by 100 to get a percentage.
 This protocol provides a reliable, low-cost method for quantifying both total and viable cells in a given population.
-The purpose of hemocytometer used was to count the dead cell and check the impact of drugs that creating resistance or cytotoxicity.
+The purpose of using hemocytometer was to count the dead cell and check the impact of drugs that creating resistance or cytotoxicity.

 Clonogenic assay

-A gold standard method clonogenic assays were used for the evaluation of OVCAR3 ovarian cancer cell line for proliferative and survival of cancer cells after exposure of drug treatment.
+A gold-standard method, clonogenic assays were used for the evaluation of OVCAR3 ovarian cancer cell line for proliferation and survival of cancer cells after exposure of drug treatment.
 In this study, OVCAR3 cells were first cultured under standard conditions in RPMI-1640 medium supplemented with 10% fetal bovine serum and 1% penicillin-streptomycin.
-Once the cells reach exponential growth, trypsinize and counted using a hemocytometer with different time frames in different conditions and seeded at low densities in 6-well plates to ensure that colonies arise from single cells.
-After allowing the cells to adhere overnight, changed the media and next day cell were treated with the desired drugs CPZ, metformin and combo compare with control (no drug) for a defined duration (commonly 24–72 hours) according to the cells condition.
+Once the cells reached exponential growth, they were trypsinized and counted using a hemocytometer with different time frames in different conditions and seeded at low densities in 6-well plates to ensure that colonies arose from single cells.
+After allowing the cells to adhere overnight, the media was changed and the next day, cells were treated with the desired drugs CPZ, metformin and combo to compare with control (no drug) for a defined duration (commonly 24–72 hours) according to the cells condition.
 During this period, 50 or more cells were considered per colony.
 At the end of the incubation period, the medium was gently removed and cells were fixed with methanol and stained with 0.5% crystal violet for 15 minutes.
-Distilled water was used for excess stain to wash off and plates are airdried.
+Distilled water was used to wash off excess stain, and plates were air-dried.
 Colonies were counted manually on fluorescent microscope.
-The plating efficiency (PE) and surviving fraction (SF) were calculated to evaluate the treatment of cytotoxic effect.
+The plating efficiency (PE) and surviving fraction (SF) were calculated to evaluate the treatment of cytotoxic effects.
 PE is the percentage of seeded cells that form colonies in untreated controls while SF is the ratio of colonies formed after treatment to the number of cells seeded, normalized to PE.
 This assay provides a sensitive measure of a treatment’s ability to inhibit reproductive viability in cancer cells over time.

 DNA extraction

-OVCAR3 cell line of TP53 gene, clinical and laboratory sample DNA was extracted to perform the application of PCR and Sanger sequencing.
-The combo of both samples cell plate was used to extract the DNA.
+OVCAR3 cell line of TP53 gene, and clinical laboratory sample DNA was extracted to perform the application of PCR and Sanger sequencing.
+The combo of both sample cell plates were used to extract the DNA.
 First culture the OVCAR3 cells in RPMI-1640 medium supplemented with fetal bovine 10% and 1% penicillin-streptomycin at 37°C for 5% CO2.
-When the cell confluence reach 80%, the medium was aspirated and washed the cells with 1 ml of sterile PBS.
+When the cell confluence reached 80%, the medium was aspirated and the cells were washed with 1 ml of sterile PBS.
 Cells were detached using 0.25% trypsin-EDTA and neutralized with fresh medium.
-The suspension was transferred in 15 ml centrifuge tube and spun at 1000 × g for 2 minutes to pellet the cells.
+The suspension was transferred into a 15 ml centrifuge tube and spun at 1000 × g for 2 minutes to pellet the cells.
 The supernatant was discarded and the pellet was resuspended in 200 µl of PBS.
 DNA was then extracted using a silica column-based kit such as the Qiagen DNeasy Blood and Tissue Kit.
 The resuspended cell pellet was lysed by adding 20 µl of Proteinase K and 200 µl of Buffer AL, followed by incubation at 55°C for 10 minutes to ensure complete cell lysis.
-After lysis, 200 µl of 100% ethanol was added to precipitate DNA and the mixture is transferred to a spin column.
+After lysis, 200 µl of 100% ethanol was added to precipitate DNA and the mixture was transferred to a spin column.
 The column was centrifuged and the bound DNA was washed with Buffer AW1 and AW2 to remove proteins and salts.
 Finally, DNA was eluted in 50 µl of AE buffer or nuclease-free water.

 The purity and concentration of the DNA were evaluated on NanoDrop.